pudly/schmopera-hugo/content/articles/yes-please-jonas-kaufmann-on-the-big-screen.md

 date = "2016-02-16T22:23:00-05:00"
 lastmod = "2016-02-17T10:53:00-05:00"
 publishDate = "2016-02-17T10:39:00-05:00"
-short_description = "For two hours, Kaufmann and the Filarmonica take us through Puccini's whole body of work; the programme includes arias from his lesser-known work (like his first opera, Le ville), as well as the hits we're all dying to hear again and again.
+short_description = "For two hours, Kaufmann and the Filarmonica take us through Puccini&#039;s whole body of work; the programme includes arias from his lesser-known work (like his first opera, Le ville), as well as the hits we&#039;re all dying to hear again and again.
 This includes gorgeous orchestral works, like the famous interlude form Madama Butterfly." slug = "yes-please-jonas-kaufmann-on-the-big-screen" title = "Yes, please: Jonas Kaufmann on the big screen"
 +++